paperlands/paperlands.github.io/_pages/teachers.md

 <!-- Form section -->
 <section class="my-32 lg:mx-60" id="register">
-<h2 class="my-8 text-3xl font-bold lg:text-4xl">Bring us to your classrooms today!</h2>
+<h2 class="my-8 text-3xl font-bold lg:text-4xl">Discover mathematics in your classrooms with us!</h2>

 Experience the power of computation to discover mathematics for yourself and book a demo now!